 The classic.
 The original.
 The essential card in any player’s collection.
 The shiny Charizard has been tantalising children in the playground and turning the heads of collectors for over twenty years.
-Charizard remains one of the most recognisable mascots of the entire franchise, and the holographic (or shiny) version has only expanded in mythos as it’s aged.
+Charizard remains one of the most recognisable mascots of the entire franchise, and the holographic (or shiny) Charizard Pokémon card has only expanded in mythos as it’s aged.

-If pure rarity is your preferred metric for testing a card’s bestness, it’s not Charizard that should be the apple of your eye, but its watery Generation I cousin, Blastoise.
-The ‘Presentation’ Blastoise card sold in January 2021 for a cool $360,000 / £260,000 at auction, clinching the title for most expensive Pokemon card ever sold.
+If pure rarity is your preferred metric for testing a card’s quality, Charizard’s watery Generation I cousin, Blastoise, might catch your attention.
+The Presentation Blastoise card sold in January 2021 for a cool $360,000 / £260,000 at auction, and while it’s since been surpassed, at the time it clinched the title for most expensive Pokemon card ever sold.
 Created for Wizards of the Coast as a demonstration piece, and used as part of their pitch to Nintendo for producing an English variant of the TCG, only two were ever printed.

 But besides its rarity and printing peculiarities (including a missing energy symbol, different fonts, and misspellings), the card also carries a certain gravitas.
 This is an artefact from the days before the Pokémon TCG existed outside of Japan, and played a role in bringing the game to an international audience.
 Any card with such a role in the TCG’s history deserves a spot on this list.